ss4301group3/sds-resource-mgt-system/README.md

 # sds-resource-mgt-system
 The repository for SS4301 Project 3 - SDS Resource Management System

+## Important

+Tote that the database credentials are not included in the commit;
+Thus fetching items & category data will not work immediately out of the box.

 ## Instructions - New from repo

 To run the project locally, need to run these commands once: